palcarazm/batchjs/docs/streams-api.md

 # Stream API

 In this documentation, we will focus on the streams API.
-This module includes somes useful utilities for working with streams to implements parts of your custom steps.
+This module includes some useful utilities for working with streams to implements parts of your custom steps.

 ------------